Our inspirational colleague, and founding member of EQN, passed away on 7th April 2023.

-Pam is an Academician of The Academy of Urbanism and a Fellow of the Royal Geographical Society and the RSA.
-Pam was made OBE in January 2012 for services to regeneration in the South East and an Hon Fellow of the RIBA in 2020.
+Pam was an Academician of The Academy of Urbanism and a Fellow of the Royal Geographical Society and the RSA.
+She was made OBE in January 2012 for services to regeneration in the South East and an Hon Fellow of the RIBA in 2020.